• Home

 In Nantou, cherry blossoms start to bloom at Cingjing Farm and the Formosa Aboriginal Cultural Village in Sun Moon Lake in early February.

 Wuling Farm is another must-visit place for cherry blossom viewing, but it’s also one of the hardest places to reach.
-Consider joining this Wuling Farm day tour from Taipei if you don’t have wheels.
+Consider joining this Wuling Farm full-day tour from Taipei if you don’t have wheels.
 But be warned, the bus ride takes several hours.

 Other famous places to view blooms include the Alishan National Forest Recreation Area, Sun Link Sea, Hsinchu City, and Changhua.
 For more info, also read my guide on where to see cherry blossoms in Taiwan.